St Saviour's Church, Tetbury: Exterior

 The main windows of the church have tracery in the Flowing Decorated Gothic style of the early 14th century, that at the east of the chancel being the largest with three lights.
 There are two light windows in the south wall of the chancel, the ends of the aisles and a larger two light window into the nave.
 High in the nave gables are two small rose windows.
 The sides of the aisles are lit by small lancets.

 Interior

 Inside the church the nave is separated from the aisles by arcades of four bays supported on alternate round and octagonal piers.
 All the fittings date from the time of the building of the church.
 These include the pews with poppyhead ends, the stone font, the stone pulpit, and the wooden chancel screen.
 The original gas fittings are still in the church, although they are no longer functioning.
 These include the pipes, the wall brackets, and on the top of the chancel screen, a burner bar consisting of a row of gas jets.
+The church chandelier in the centre of the nave i a corona lucis gasolier by Hardman.
 The organ formerly in the church has been removed.